-San Francisco-based gender-fluid activist Step Tranovich started Cute Little Fuckers after he was forced to quit his previous job in 2018, due to illness.
+San Francisco-based gender-fluid activist Step Tranovich started Cute Little Fuckers after they were forced to quit their previous job in 2018, due to illness.
 The company’s products are marketed as colour-blast characters rather than simple pleasure products, and have found a niche among those looking for cartoonish wholesomeness and personality overload in their sextech.

-The overarching theme of the range —pressed home in the messages of comic strip panels the company occasionally puts online, featuring the sex toy ‘characters’— is gender inclusiveness.
-As such, they have become popular among non-binary people as well those with non-CIS sexualities.
+The overarching theme of the range — pressed home in the messages of comic strip panels the company occasionally puts online, featuring the sex toy ‘characters’ — is gender inclusiveness.
+As such, they have become popular among non-binary and trans people.